 Mission Status - ARIEL

-The path from the M4 call for proposals until today is summarised in the figure below:
+The path from the M4 call for proposals until mission adoption is summarised in the figure below:

 Everything inside the green rectangle in the figure above has been accomplished.
-Currently (2019) the Definition Study (phase B1) is ongoing (red rectangle in the figure above) ultimately leading towards the next major mission miletone, the Mission Adoption planned in 2020.
+Currently (autumn 2020) ARIEL is in the final phase of the Definition Study (phase B1 - red rectangle in the figure above) currently undergoing the Mission Adoption Review (MAR), as part of the activities ultimately leading towards the next major mission miletone, the Mission Adoption planned for November 2020.
 In bulletform text:

 - 2014 August: The Call for proposals for the M4 mission was issued by ESA.